jonathanrocher/pandas_tutorial/README.rst

 - pandas 0.18+
 - numpy 1.10+
 - matplotlib 1.5+
+- html5lib 0.999+
+- lxml
+- BeautifulSoup4 (careful to get BeautifulSoup4, not just BeautifulSoup!)
+- jupyter 1.0 or ipython 4.0+ (for running, experimenting and doing exercises)
+- statsmodels 0.6+
 - pytables 3.1+
-- jupyter 1.0 or ipython 4.0+ (for running, experimenting and doing exercises)
 - nose (only to test your python installation)

-In certain parts of the notebook, the following packages will be used
-occasionally:
-- lxml
-- beautifulsoup4 (careful to get BeautifulSoup4, not just BeautifulSoup!)
-- html5lib
-- statsmodels 0.6+

 Testing that you are all set